Britain To Impose New Virus Curbs As WHO Issues Grim Warning - UrduPoint

 Many nations in Europe were easing restrictions after largely overcoming initial outbreaks, but the resurgence of the virus has forced them to tighten curbs again.

+Rather than receiving their medals and diplomas from the king of Sweden in person, the laureates will receive their medals and diplomas in their home countries.

+This year's laureates, in the fields of medicine, physics, chemistry, literature, peace and economics, will be announced between October 5 and 12.

-The Nobel Peace prize ceremony in Oslo in December will be scaled back this year, the head of the Nobel Institute said.
+The Nobel Peace prize ceremony in December will also be scaled back this year, the head of the Nobel Institute said.

-Unlike previous years, this year's ceremony will not be held in the main room of Oslo's City Hall, which can accomodate 1,000 guests, but in the auditorium of Oslo University, which can host around 100 people.
+This year's ceremony will not be held as usual in the main room of Oslo's City Hall, which can accomodate 1,000 guests, but in the auditorium of Oslo University, which can host a tenth of that number.

 The banquet usually held in honour of the laureate the same evening has been cancelled outright.

-- 'Lies and incompetence' - The number of deaths in the United States was closing in on 200,000 on Tuesday, with infections in the world's worst-hit nation approaching seven million.
+- Trump under pressure - The number of deaths in the United States was closing in on 200,000 on Tuesday, with infections in the world's worst-hit nation approaching seven million.

 Overall, the US accounts for four percent of the world's population and 20 percent of its coronavirus deaths.